Wilmer Flores Player Props: Giants vs. Rockies

-On Saturday, Wilmer Flores (.600 slugging percentage in past 10 games, including two home runs) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 4:05 PM ET.
+The San Francisco Giants, including Wilmer Flores and his .563 slugging percentage over his past 10 games, battle starting pitcher Kyle Freeland and the Colorado Rockies at Oracle Park, Sunday at 4:05 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Rockies.
+He had a one-hit performance in his last game (1-for-4) against the Rockies.

 Wilmer Flores Game Info & Props vs. the Rockies